0xKourama/Elbanna-NP-Notes/work/the_case_with_mgmt.md

 1. hiring a risk analyst as my supervisor would improve the security posture drastically in the organization

 # what is your plan?
-1. [identify] regathering all company assets and documenting them
+1. [Identify] Regathering all company assets and documenting them
-2. [identify] finding the points of highest risk and prioritizing them
+2. [Identify] Finding the points of highest risk and prioritizing them
-3. [protect] securing every point of entry into the network
+3. [Protect ] Securing every point of entry into the network
-4. [protect] securing our web applications while working with developers team
+4. [Protect ] Securing our web applications while working with developers team
-5. [protect] securing every critical components interal to the network using best practices
+5. [Protect ] Securing every critical components interal to the network using best practices
-6. [protect] securing the the network itself from network attacks
+6. [Protect ] Securing the the network itself from network attacks
-7. [protect] securing our services from denial of service attacks
+7. [Protect ] Securing our services from denial of service attacks
-8. [protect] hardening internal networks hosts
+8. [Protect ] Hardening internal networks hosts
-9. [protect] mitigating any vulnerabilities inside the network
+9. [Protect ] Mitigating any vulnerabilities inside the network
-10. [protect] implementing solutions for MFA within the company
+10. [Protect ] Implementing solutions for MFA within the company
-11. [protect] working on achieving compliance with world standards (NIST, ISO/IEC 27001 & GDPR)
+11. [Protect ] Working on achieving compliance with world standards (NIST, ISO/IEC 27001 & GDPR)
-12. [protect] delivering constant security awarness training to company employees and showing the importance of cybersecurity
+12. [Protect ] Delivering constant security awarness training to company employees and showing the importance of cybersecurity
-12. [detect] work on impelementing detection mechanisms using powershell for standard attack regarind active directory
+12. [Detect  ] Work on impelementing detection mechanisms using powershell for standard attack regarind active directory
-13. [detect] work on impelementing a SOC environment
+13. [Detect  ] Work on impelementing a SOC environment
-14. [respond] work on developing emergency drills and study incident response
+14. [Respond ] Work on developing emergency drills and study incident response
-15. [recover] work on making sure the recovery process is healthy and good to go
+15. [Recover ] Work on making sure the recovery process is healthy and good to go

 *working on building a complete cybersecurity infrastructure & team using best practices*

-# what makes me capable of doing so?
+# What makes me capable of doing so?
 1. leadership and ownership of the situation + good presentation skills
 2. engineering background
 3. expertise in my field (2K+ hours, Worldwide course done, 200+ machines hacked)